I just got back from the supermarket. While leaving with my groceries, I overheard the following conversation:

 - Hiring a proven expert is often expensive because they know what they do.
 They might even ask you embarrassing questions or some internal business policy details to implement the project in the best way.

-If you don’t want to spend a decent budget on a project, you should either wait until you can delegate enough to build a proper project or start small, or wait longer.
+If you don’t want to spend a decent budget on a project, you should either wait until you can delegate enough to build a proper project or start small in terms of project cost, or wait longer.
 Don’t try to break the PM triangle – no one ever did.